get-bridge/muss/README.md

 ```

-## Service Definitions
+## Module Definitions

-Service files contain service definitions that will generate chunks of a
+Module files contain module definitions that will generate chunks of a
 docker-compose file (which will all be merged on top of each other).

-A service can define multiple configs.
+A module can define multiple configs.
 The names of the configs are arbitrary;
 These are the values used in the
-`service_preference` and `default_service_preference` lists.
+`module_order` and `default_module_order` lists.
-Use common names among your services so that the
+Use common names among your modules so that the
-preference options apply as consistently as possible.
+order options apply as consistently as possible.

 In the example below:
 - "local" implies "run from local directory"